 Data Security and Privacy

-Solution: AI solutions must comply with healthcare regulations like HIPAA (in the U.S.) or GDPR (in the EU).
-Advanced encryption, multi-factor authentication, and regular audits are essential to safeguarding patient data.
+AI solutions must adhere to healthcare regulations, such as US HIPAA and the EU’s General Data Protection Regulation.
+Advanced encryption, multi-factor authentication, and periodic audits are expected to safeguard patient data.

 Scalability